History of Haag:

 Building on a tradition of excellence since 1924

 Forensic engineering was still an emerging discipline in 1924 when veteran civil engineer Walter G. Haag founded his consulting company in Dallas, Texas, to appraise or value properties for a sale of the business.
 As his reputation grew, so did the forensic engineering field, and Mr. Haag began valuing properties after losses.
 By the time Mr. Haag retired from the company shortly before his death in 1956, forensic engineering was a full-fledged profession and Haag Engineering was ready to expand from North Texas to the world.

 The man who set that expansion in motion was Charles W. Parish.
 A chemical engineer who came of age serving with the Army Air Force in the Pacific in World War II, Parish had come to work for Walter Haag in 1946.
 Taking over for his mentor 10 years later, he soon opened the company’s first satellite office, in Houston — just in time for Hurricane Carla.
-Since then, the growth of the company’s office network has been steady — Florida, Minnesota, California, Georgia, New Jersey, and Colorado.
+Since then, the growth of the company’s office network has been steady — expanding from Texas to Florida, Minnesota, Georgia, New Jersey, Missouri, and Colorado.

 More important still has been the company’s ever-growing leadership in emerging specialties within the forensic engineering profession.
 Performing forensic engineering throughout the world in the fields of civil, structural, architectural, electrical, and mechanical engineering — that’s just the beginning.